3 mistakes you make when carving a pumpkin, according to an expert - NewsBreak

 They are, as Evan says, “the pumpkin people.”

 “Between August and Thanksgiving, we do nothing but pumpkinwork,” Evan tells Nexstar.
-“We’ve become one of the go-to sources for high-end carvings.”Teachers can get free breakfast ‘Thank You Meal’ at McDonald’s each day from Oct.
-11-15
+“We’ve become one of the go-to sources for high-end carvings.”Why you might see a sadder, pricier pumpkin patch selection this year

 The artists at Maniac Pumpkin Carving also host seasonal workshops and corporate classes, offering up tips on tools, sculpting, carving and printmaking.